-The Funds may use one or more subadvisers who are responsible for the day-to-day management of the Fund's investments, subject to the oversight of the Adviser.
+The Fund may use one or more subadvisers who are responsible for the day-to-day management of the Fund's investments, subject to the oversight of the Adviser.
 The subadvisers are paid out of the fees paid to the Adviser.
 The Fund has no responsibility to pay any fee to a subadviser.

-The Funds employ a "manager of managers" structure.
-In this regard, the Funds have received an exemptive order from the SEC (Release No. IC-30035) that permits the Adviser, without shareholder approval, to enter into and materially amend any submanagement agreement upon approval of the Board of Trustees.
-The exemptive order permits the Funds to disclose the aggregate subadvisory fee paid to unaffiliated subadvisers on behalf of each Fund instead of disclosing the specific fee paid to each subadviser.
+The Fund employs a "manager of managers" structure.
+In this regard, the Fund has received an exemptive order from the SEC (Release No. IC-30035) that permits the Adviser, without shareholder approval, to enter into and materially amend any submanagement agreement upon approval of the Board of Trustees.
+The exemptive order permits the Fund to disclose the aggregate subadvisory fee paid to unaffiliated subadvisers on behalf of the Fund instead of disclosing the specific fee paid to each subadviser.
 The SEC order is subject to certain conditions.
 For example, within ninety days of the hiring of any new subadviser, shareholders will be furnished with information that would be included in a proxy statement regarding the new subadviser.
 Moreover, the Adviser will not enter into a submanagement agreement with any affiliated subadviser without shareholder approval.
 The Adviser has ultimate responsibility (subject to Board oversight) to oversee the subadvisers and to recommend their hiring, termination, and replacement.

-Each Submanagement Agreement provides that the applicable subadviser may render services to others.
-Each Submanagement Agreement is terminable without penalty upon not more than 60 days' nor less than 30 days' written notice by a Stock Fund, or the Bond Fund, as the case may be, when authorized either by majority vote of the outstanding voting securities in the Stock Fund (with the vote of each being in proportion to the amount of their investment), or the Bond Fund, as applicable, or by a vote of the majority of the appropriate Board of Trustees, or by Domini with the consent of the Trustees, and may be terminated by the applicable subadviser on not less than 90 days' written notice to Domini and the Trustees, and will automatically terminate in the event of its assignment.
-Each Submanagement Agreement provides that the applicable subadviser shall not be liable for any error of judgment or mistake of law or for any loss arising out of any investment or for any act or omission in its services to a Stock Fund, or the Bond Fund, as the case may be, except for willful misfeasance, bad faith, or gross negligence or reckless disregard for its or their obligations and duties under the Submanagement Agreement.
+The Submanagement Agreement provides that the subadviser may render services to others.
+The Submanagement Agreement is terminable without penalty upon not more than 60 days' nor less than 30 days' written notice by the Fund, as the case may be, when authorized either by majority vote of the outstanding voting securities in the Fund (with the vote of each being in proportion to the amount of their investment), as applicable, or by a vote of the majority of the appropriate Board of Trustees, or by Domini with the consent of the Trustees, and may be terminated by the applicable subadviser on not less than 90 days' written notice to Domini and the Trustees, and will automatically terminate in the event of its assignment.
+The Submanagement Agreement provides that the applicable subadviser shall not be liable for any error of judgment or mistake of law or for any loss arising out of any investment or for any act or omission in its services the Fund, as the case may be, except for willful misfeasance, bad faith, or gross negligence or reckless disregard for its or their obligations and duties under the Submanagement Agreement.